Ideas-on-Stage/ideasonstage.com/content/uk/resources/books/timeless-presenter-book/index.md

     style=""
     columns="2"
     img="carmine.png"
     quote="Most presentations are easy to ignore.
-In Timeless Presenter, Andrea Pacini reveals proven principles that will make your presentation hard to forget." name="Carmine Gallo"
+In _Timeless Presenter_, Andrea Pacini reveals proven principles that will make your presentation hard to forget." name="Carmine Gallo"
-    title="Harvard instructor and author of Talk Like TED"
+    title="Harvard instructor and author of _Talk Like TED_"
   >}}

 {{< /shortcode-list >}}